 Where the road dips, there’s a hidden fence and small path off to the side which leads to a colourful wooden information board.
-At first glance, the board resembles an A+ high school project, with a collage of paintings, drawings, and text, than to a dull looking yet informative welcome board.
+At first glance, it resembles an A+ high school project, with a collage of paintings, drawings, and text, more so than a dull looking informative welcome board.
 It’s one of the prettier ones I’ve seen.

 A little farther down the slightly overgrown path you’ll arrive at Blair (Bowman) Creek and, voila, there lies the picturesque Blair Sheave Tower.
 It’s a peaceful spot where the only creatures that will disturb your exploration are the peskiest and hungriest mosquitos.
 As long as you’re doused in bug spray and wearing appropriate clothes, it’s worth seeking out this treasure.